-In addition to explaining otherwise illogical actions, treating people as three dimensional human beings by going below the water mark also helps with engagement and retention.
+In addition to explaining otherwise illogical actions, treating people as three-dimensional human beings also helps with engagement and retention.
 The default position for most kind-hearted managers is to treat direct reports like they wanted to be treated when they held a similar post.
-This strategy may work with many, but seldom with all.
+Here’s a word of caution: This strategy may work with many, but seldom with all.

-The real reason is that she was trying very hard to have a baby.
-She was fearful her window was closing and she’d struggled for years with conception.
-She and her partner were now thinking of adopting.
-Her assumption was that it would be easier for the organization to allow her to take temporary leave from her current position than from the more elevated post.
-She hadn’t talked with her manager about it because it was literally none of his business, and he never asked.
-When we introduced a coaching system which requested her to talk about hopes and dreams for the future, however, she quickly volunteered the heartfelt and pragmatic reasoning that explained her heretofore mysterious reluctance to take on more responsibility.
+The real reason was that she was ready to start a family.
+She assumed it would be easier for the organization if she took a temporary leave from her current position rather than from an elevated post.
+She hadn’t talked with her manager about it – because frankly, it was none of his business.
+But when she was introduced to the Catalytic Coaching process and she had the opportunity to talk about her hopes and dreams for the future, she quickly volunteered her heartfelt and pragmatic reasoning.
 She literally cried in relief that she could talk openly with her manager about her most significant life goals.
-He responded almost immediately with a plan that would successfully accommodate both her personal and the organization’s business needs.
+He responded almost immediately with a plan that would successfully accommodate both her personal needs as well as the organization’s business needs.

-The quest for objectivity inevitably fails.
-Ratings and evaluations are always subjective and we are required by law to avoid both “discriminant intent” as well as “discriminant impact.”
-That means we’ve got to normalize ratings for race, sex, age, Vietnam Veteran status, religion, medical needs, etc. You couldn’t be objective if you wanted to.
-It’s quite literally illegal.
+Our quest for objectivity inevitably fails.
+Ratings and evaluations are – and always will be – inherently subjective despite the requirement to avoid both “discriminant intent” and “discriminant impact.”
+That means we’ve got to normalize ratings for race, sex, age, religion, medical needs, and the like.
+You couldn’t be objective if you wanted to.
+It’s illegal.

-As I’ve written elsewhere, I think the key to minimizing legal exposure has little to do with remaining objectively above the water mark and stuffing the files with documentation of norm violations.
-The best strategy for legal protection is to curb righteous indignation.
+The key to minimizing legal exposure has little to do with stuffing files with documentation of norm violations.
+Rather, the best strategy is to curb righteous indignation.
 The people who sue you are angry.
-They’re hurt, embarrassed and surprised.
-They don’t feel understood, appreciated or acknowledged as a whole human being.
+They’re hurt, embarrassed, and surprised.
+They don’t feel understood, appreciated, or acknowledged as a whole human being.
 Because they hurt, they want you to hurt.
 And they’ll use everything you’ve put down in writing to extort pain from those who gave pain to them.

-- Attitude of Abundance: Understand that you only rent talented workers.
-You don’t own them.
-They will come and go over time.
+- An attitude of abundance: You rent talented workers, you don’t own them.
 Do your best to keep them tied to you for as long as the situation supports a mutual win.
 When things change, make transitions easy and natural.

-- Earn Trust: You can’t mandate that people tell you about their personal lives.
+- Earn trust: You can’t require people to tell you about their personal lives.
 They must believe and experience that it’s safe to do so.
 Look for a few brave souls to do it first.
-After some success stories that they spread, not you, others will open up and self-disclosure will increase over time.
+After some success stories spread, others will open up.
+Trust will build over time.